Keeping patients happy and healthy are the two most critical functions of any medical

 waiting to happen.
 Although it's frustrating when you can't control what the person is unhappy about — and many times you can't —

-there are several strategies you can employ to respond to complaints with professionalism and tact when they do
+there are several strategies you can employ to respond to complaints with professionalism when they do

 It is important to remember that people are not only your patients; they